 10.5 Under normal operational conditions, and/or when deploying for a State ordered conflagration, companies containing regularly employed fulltime firefighters will be comprised of at least two (2) regularly employed full-time firefighters.
 At the discretion of the Duty Officer or his/her designee, this requirement may be deviated from only in times of personnel call backs, general alarms, multiple alarm fires or mass casualty incidents.
 Duty Officer responses, Tender responses, and responses staffed solely by part time, reserve volunteers, or resident reserve volunteers are excluded from this requirement.

+TA: 04-18-17

 11.0.
 Hours and Overtime